Student Complaints

 Stage Two - Formal investigation

-Complaints about the 2022/23 industrial action will be accepted after this date only in exceptional circumstances at the discretion of the Head of Student Conduct & Appeals (or nominee), with supporting evidence to account for the late submission of the complaint
+Complaints about the industrial action in terms one and/ or two will now be accepted only in exceptional circumstances at the discretion of the Head of Student Conduct & Appeals (or nominee), with supporting evidence to account for the late submission of the complaint.

 Other information